|

 variable-data field utilizes its own column in the spreadsheet.)

 responsibility.
-No liability assumed for incorrect copy printed as submitted.
+No liability is assumed for incorrect copy printed as submitted.

 |